neondatabase/website/content/docs/reference/terraform.md

 Neon sponsors the following community-developed Terraform provider for managing Neon Postgres platform resources.

 <Admonition type="note">
-Community-developed providers are not maintained or officially supported by Neon.
-Use these providers at your own discretion.
-If you have questions about a provider, please contact the project maintainer.
+This provider is not maintained or officially supported by Neon.
+Use at your own discretion.
+If you have questions about the provider, please contact the project maintainer.
 </Admonition>

 **Terraform Provider Neon — Maintainer: Dmitry Kisler** (sponsored by Neon)